authenticateci

 Important:

-To obtain the certificate ID, you need to generate an RSA certificate.
+To get the certificate ID, you need to generate an RSA certificate.
 The RSA certificate has two parts: the public key and the private key.

-Upload the public key into the OAuth 2.0 Client Credentials Setup by specifying SuiteCloud Development Integration in the Application field and selecting the entity and role to be mapped.
-This action generates a new row that will provide the certificate ID value.
+Upload the public key in the OAuth 2.0 Client Credentials Setup by choosing SuiteCloud Development Integration in the Application field and selecting the entity and role to map.
+This will generate a new row with the certificate ID value.

 The private key path value is the location where the private key is saved.